-In connection with the adoption of Topic 606, the Partnership recorded a contract asset which primarily represents revenue recognized in advance of toll collections.
-See Note 4 for additional information.
+The Partnership maintains a contract asset which primarily represents revenue recognized in advance of toll collections.
+See Note 3 for additional information.

 Cash

 The Partnership maintains its bank accounts with an institution that is federally insured.
 At times, the account balances may exceed insured limits.